mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 The Pi draws enough power from the  target computer's USB port to boot and run, but it needs 3 Amps of power for stable operation.
 A computer's USB port outputs [less than 1 Amp](/key-mime-pi/#solving-the-power-problem).

-To give the Pi enough power, you can use a [3 Amp USB wall charger](https://amzn.to/2YitxsN) and a [USB to TTL serial cable](https://amzn.to/2Yk1CIX).
+To give the Pi enough power, use a [3 Amp USB wall charger](https://amzn.to/2YitxsN) and a [USB to TTL serial cable](https://amzn.to/2Yk1CIX).
 The USB to TTL cable plugs into the Pi's outer row of GPIO pins just before the end of the row:

 {{<gallery caption="To power the Pi, connect a [USB to TTL cable](https://amzn.to/3cVkuTT) to the power pins on the GPIO.">}}
   {{<img src="power-pins-top.jpg" alt="Top view of USB to TTL connection" maxWidth="400px">}}